Lakshya46/Super_Tic_Tac_Toe/README.md

 ## Future Plans

-- Versus Computer Mode
+- Versus Computer Mode.
-- Visual improvements
+- Visual improvements.
-- implimanting AI TO add three difficulty mode.
+- implimanting AI to add three difficulty mode.
 - Your ongoing games will be automatically saved, so you can resume playing right from where you left off.